rrostt/hassio-backup-s3/README.md

 Note: awskey is `access key id` and awssecret is `secret access key` in AWS lingo.

-To do a backup, click the Start button.
-It will create a new file with datetime appended to the filename each time.
+Next,

+1. Create a Snapshot in the hass.io view in HA.
+2. Click Start on the Backup S3 add-on.

+This will sync the /backup/ directory to the s3-bucket.

+Ideally you would automate this using automation.

 Contact: rrostt@gmail.com